Moonsong-Labs/double-zero/docs/step-by-step-guide.md

 ![zerozeroswap.png](./img/zerozeroswap.png)

-You can connect your metamask wallet to the double zero rpc through the explorer.
+You can connect your metamask wallet to the Private Validium rpc through the explorer.
 And then you can use the app.